papagissimo/nonrev/python/DECLINE_CURVE_DESIGN.md

 "slope" was correct, not a regression).
 Net-correctness win, not a net-coverage win, on this snapshot.

+## Standing decisions

+- The fit lives in its own file (DeclineCurveFit.py): pooling across many instances is a different kind of operation from the per-instance code elsewhere.
+- Coefficients resolve through four tiers: global default, optional route override, optional service override (beats route), and the fit's own per-service coefficients, which beat the overrides once the service's instance count meets a configurable threshold (default 1; set it high to switch derived values off).
+Derived coefficients keep being computed either way.
+- Day/night decline difference is a fixed night slope ratio through the same four tiers - a real step, deliberately not smoothed into a curve.
+- Slope is seats/hour everywhere, never minutes/seat.
+- Slope accuracy matters most.
+C1 matters little: it only counts before a flight has any real reading.
+- Floor estimation from cheap-glance readings (FloorEstimates.py, its Beta refinement, the per-floor coefficients table) is retired for good.
+  Glance columns stay as history; nothing live reads them.

 ## Open questions / backlog

 Tracked in `TODO.md`'s "Decline curve / predictor" section, not duplicated